jadecobra/python_tdd_exercises/source/how_to/make_tdd_environment.rst

     touch makePythonTdd.sh

-* I open the file in the Interactive Development Environment (IDE) and copy each command shown in the terminal from ``history`` except ``python3 -m unittest`` since I want the tests to run automatically
+* I open the file in the Integrated Development Environment (IDE) and copy each command shown in the terminal from ``history`` except ``python3 -m unittest`` since I want the tests to run automatically

   .. code-block:: ruby